 - Return meat and juices to pan, nestling in the onions, garlic and peppers.
 Add reserved marinade and broth, and bring to a boil.
-Cover, turn heat to low, and simmer for about 15-30 minutes (depending on thickness and if there’s a bone) or until meat is fork-tender and liquid is reduced.
+Cover, turn heat to low, and simmer for about 10-15 minutes or until meat is fork-tender and liquid is reduced.
 Pork should be about 145-160 degrees F.

 - Serve pork with onions, peppers and sauce on top.
 There’s a lot of extra sauce you can ladle over brown rice or veggies like cauliflower or broccoli.
 Enjoy!